makeomatic/ms-payments/rfcs/00-stripe-refactoring.md

 ### List of missing endpoints

-#### List of payment methods
+#### Get a list of stripe payment methods

-`GET /payment-methods/list`
+`GET /stripe/payment-methods/list`

-Return a list of payment methods.
-Stripe the only one payment method now.
-Availability depends on config (e.g. `config.stripe.enabled = true/false`).
+Return a list of stripe payment methods.

 ###### Auth